barbados blackbelly sheepjacob sheepbarking rock

 Wool: The Raw Materials of the Woolen and Worsted Industries; ©1917 Philadelphia Textile School

-It's important to bear in mind that virtually no fleeces except the finest are thoroughly consistent in fiber diameter throughout.
+It's important to bear in mind that virtually no fleeces except the very finest are thoroughly consistent in fiber diameter throughout.
 The best wool can always be found on the neck/back area; the shortest wool on the legs, head and belly (this should be removed during skirting), and the coarsest on the rump and back legs.
 Generally, the coarser wools have the longest fibers.

 View Barking Rock's Current Livestock Saleslist

-©2008 Barking Rock Farm All Rights Reserved.
-This page updated 4/24/08.
+©2019 Barking Rock Farm All Rights Reserved.
+This page updated October 2019.